-Have you been hearing a bunch of information about the latest in mattress innovations, but have been unable to determine what’s true and what’s not?
+Have you been hearing a bunch of information about the latest in mattress innovations, but have been unable to determine what’s true and what’s false?
 So many manufacturers and salespeople are throwing around terms like memory foam and latex to describe their products and their respective benefits, and it’s time to put the myths and misconceptions to rest!

 What is Memory Foam?

 Memory foam was first utilized in the 1960s by NASA, who employed it for protecting their pilots during crashes.
 This material is a polyurethane foam that has been designed with many different chemicals.
 These chemicals allow the foam to become denser and energy-absorbing.

 We go in-depth about how memory foam works, but for this discussion, it’s most important to know this type of foam adjusts to the exact shape of your body.